Stickerifier/Stickerify/CONTRIBUTING.md

      $ git checkout -b <branch-name>
     ```

-#### Setup the project in your local by following the steps listed in the [README.md](https://github.com/rob93c/Stickerify#how-to-set-up-the-project) file.
+#### Setup the project in your local by following the steps listed in the [README.md](https://github.com/rob93c/Stickerify#how-to-set-up-the-project) file

-#### Open the project in a code editor and begin working on it.
+#### Open the project in a code editor and begin working on it
 #### Add the contents of the changed files to the "snapshot" git uses to manage the state of the project, also known as the index

     ```sh